Brainvibe/travelportugal/README.md

             - The score is now 93%.

         - Performance
-            - Images were in .jpg and it was advised to use next gen image format like webp.
-Converted all image files to webp using [WebP Converter](https://webp-converter.com/).
-Images were too big and therefore causing loading times to increase, after converting the files to Webp, I used the image compression feature from [ResizeImage](https://resizeimage.net/).
+            - Images were too big and therefore causing loading times to increase, I used the image compression feature from [ResizeImage](https://resizeimage.net/).
 The score is now 81%.